 Sincerely,

-Ann E. Nordmeyer and Michael C. Frank.
+Ann E. Nordmeyer and Michael C. Frank

 Editorial Comments

 JML specializes in language processing (and of course memory) and I think it is rather unclear whether your paper is likely provide a clear theoretical advance in understanding children's processing.
 As I see it, Reviewers 2 and 3 are unhappy with your processing account, in particular worrying about whether you explain the effects of inhibition and pragmatics appropriately.
 Thus Reviewer 3 does not accept that children first calculate the affirmative and then negate it, whereas Reviewer 3 is also concerned about pragmatic felicity.
 Reviewer 3 (and also Reviewer 1) particularly worry about the interpretation of your results in terms of inhibition.